adri567/CheesyChart/README.md

 animateChart: Bool = false // Line animation (from 0 to 1)

-startAnimationAfterAppear: CGFloat = 0.1 // Animation after the appearance of the chart
+startAnimationAfterAppeariance: CGFloat = 0.1 // Animation after the appearance of the chart

 chartAnimationDuration: CGFloat = 1.0 // Duration of the animation